-If an picture file is deleted or if a reference to a picture file is ever broken somehow,
+If an picture file is deleted or if a reference to a picture file is ever broken somehow, you will need to remove the unresolved reference and reinsert a new picture.

 Broken picture reference icon.

 Inserting pictures - inline

 You can insert pictures inline within a text-based element such as a paragraph.
 The text can be emphasized.
 When the document is published, the picture will be displayed inline within the element.